nikita6187/NEC/README.md

 # NEC
-Our blockchain practical for the NEC challenge
+Our blockchain practical repository for the NEC challenge

 ## Prerequisites